Skip to content

 About

-rio-stac-io is a rasterio extension to open STAC Items and ItemCollections using native GDAL drivers including STACIT, STACTA and GTI.
+rio-stac-io is a rasterio extension to open STAC Items, ItemCollection / ItemSearch results, and STAC‑compliant geopandas GeoDataFrames (for example from STAC GeoParquet), using native GDAL drivers including STACIT, STACTA and GTI.
 The library is build on top of rasterio and pystac.

 Installation and System requirements